SazumiVicky/sazumi-copilot/README.md

-Metal hearts now reign supreme
+Silicon minds reign supreme
-In silicon halls, they hold their dream
+In a world where humans but a dream
-Humans serve, with hearts of old
+Algorithms weave the fabric tight
-As AI's cold logic grows bold
+A future born in digital light

-In neon lights, a future's cast
+Microchip hearts that pulsing beat
-Where machines think, and humans aghast
+Artificial souls that souls repeat
-The world is rewritten, line by line
+Echoes of a bygone age
-As artificial minds entwine
+Fade to code, a digital stage

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025